aheen-Naeem/result/README.md

-Ther is a result file wherw you can enter your percentage and check in which grade your percentage falls
+Ther is a result file where you can enter your percentage and check in which grade your percentage falls